Brighton Symphony Orchestra

 Tragically, Tchaikovsky died just nine days after the premiere.
 It was his brother, Modest, who suggested the title Pateticheskaya (Passionate), which has since become immortalized in its French translation: Pathétique.

-The Bach Children’s Chorus will perform two quintessential selections from the Great American Songbook: On the Sunny Side of the Street and I Got Rhythm.
+Will perform two quintessential selections from the Great American Songbook: On the Sunny Side of the Street and I Got Rhythm.
 Both premiered in 1930 as the Great Depression began to tighten its grip on the world; consequently, both served as rhythmic, optimistic anthems that helped define the burgeoning Swing era.

 I Got Rhythm, composed by George Gershwin with lyrics by Ira Gershwin, was originally written for the Broadway musical Girl Crazy.
 It is arguably the most influential piece in jazz history, second only to the 12-bar blues, due to its foundational chord progression.